jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/ngrx-entity.md

       if (!loaded) {
         this.store.dispatch(DemoActions.loaddemos());
 ```
-- Examin how the demo facade uses the ngrx store and provides the data to the component
+- Examine how the demo facade uses the ngrx store and provides the data to the component

 ```typescript
 getDemos() {